Join ARSA Ask ARSA Pay ARSA

 Federal law requires separate and specific consent for each year.
 Check the box for every year for which you wish to give solicitation permission.

-As required by federal law, your company cannot authorize any other trade association PAC to solicit its employees during the calendar years designated and cannot approve such solicitations for any year in which prior approval is granted to ARSA PAC.
-Understand that this authorization in no way obligates you or anyone else in your company to make a contribution.
+• Your company cannot authorize any other trade association PAC to solicit company employees during the calendar years designated and cannot approve such solicitations for any year in which prior approval is granted to ARSA PAC.
+Understand that this authorization in no way obligates anyone in your company to contribute.

 • Selecting "yes" will allow you to complete a contribution form.
 ARSA will then provide an invoice with personal payment instructions.